History of Lahore in Timeline

 2017: 2017 Census Results

-August 2018: Guangzhou flight begins
+August 2018: Guangzhou Route Launch

-2019: Auto rickshaws in Lahore
+2019: Rickshaw Statistics in Lahore

-In 2019, Lahore had approximately 82,000 auto rickshaws and 65,000 motorcycle rickshaws facilitating public transport.
+As of 2019, Lahore had approximately 82,000 auto rickshaws and 65,000 motorcycle rickshaws, with motorcycle rickshaws providing a cheaper, shared ride experience.

-October 2020: Commercial Operations of Orange Line
+October 2020: Commercial Operations Begin

 2023: Religious Demographics

-2023: Introduction of all-electric rickshaws
+2023: Introduction of All-Electric Rickshaws

-August 2024: Highest Rainfall
+August 2024: Highest Rainfall in 24 Hours

-On August 1, 2024, Lahore recorded its highest rainfall in a 24-hour period at 337 millimetres (13.3 in).
+On August 1, 2024, Lahore recorded the highest rainfall in a 24-hour period at 337 millimetres (13.3 in).

 According to the World Air Quality Report in 2024, Lahore is one of the world's most polluted cities.

-2024: Defence Raya Golf Resort Fully Operational
+2024: Defence Raya Golf Resort fully operational

 2025: Projected GDP

-Lahore's GDP is projected to reach $102 billion by 2025, with a growth rate of 5.6% per annum.
+Lahore's GDP is projected to be $102 billion by 2025.